alexmanrique/blog/_posts/2021-01-31-how-to-detect-memory-leaks-in-java.md

 ## 1. Memory leak symptoms

-Some of the related symptoms to a memory leaks could be that:
+Some of the related symptoms to memory leaks could be that:
 - your application is not behaving as expected
 - it stops without a particular reason
 - you need to restart everyday this application cause the memory usage increases without limit.